 The concept behind inbound marketing highlights that your approach to an unqualified or semi-qualified prospect, must be to provide education and advice as the means to engage with and nurture your lead.
 Once you do get a prospect who is far enough through their journey that it’s appropriate to speak to them, it is wise to finesse the way that you engage with them.

-An approach that says: “Can I come see you?” once you get them on the phone is liable to be received as; “Can I come sell to you?”.
+An approach that says: “Can I come to see you?” once you get them on the phone is liable to be received as; “Can I come to sell to you?”.
 Best practice suggests an educational approach, one that includes content that will help them to qualify themselves as ‘in’ or ‘out’.
-Once that person has qualified themselves in, there is a very strong need for a sales person to engage and coach them through the rest of the journey, particularly if you’re selling a product or service that’s not one size fits all.
-Consider that you are a consultant, you have great expertise in providing the solutions to people’s problems that they have, so let your prospect know that you are a consultant, someone who wants to help them to solve their problem.
+Once that person has qualified themselves, there is a very strong need for a salesperson to engage and coach them through the rest of the journey, particularly if you’re selling a product or service that’s not one size fits all.
+Consider that you are a consultant, you have great expertise in providing solutions to people’s problems that they have, so let your prospect know that you are a consultant, someone who wants to help them to solve their problems.
 Then work on educating them so they understand what they are buying and why you are the right company to provide that solution for them.

 The truth is, though some salesmen may get a ‘bad rap’, we all like, and often need, to be sold to at the right time.
 You waste your sales resource when it engages with prospects too early in the cycle.
 The trick is to use these marketing automation tools to flag to your sales team that a prospect is primed and ready to be sold to.
 Then let them do it delicately and diligently to finish the job.